tim-othy/charge-density-fluctuations/README.md

 # dephasing

-This repository contains my current research on quantum-decoherence
+This repository contains my current research on quantum-decoherence.